openspending-archive/openspendingjs/README.txt

 To build openspendingjs we use [Grunt](http://gruntjs.com/) version *>= 0.4* which requires [Node.js](http://nodejs.org) version *>= 0.8*.
 The build process is simple:

+    grunt

+If you want to see the different sizes of the files you can use the *report* option:

-    grunt default
+    grunt --report

-This compiles all source files and their requirements into two files in *dist/*:
+This compiles all source files and their requirements (yes we add all libraries, watch out for conflicts) into two files in *dist/*:

 * openspendingjs-<version>.js (where version is openspendingjs version number)
 * openspendingjs-<version>.min.js (minified version of the above file)

 The version number in package.json should of course be update for new releases.

+The build process does the same for all css stylesheets.

 ### Don't Have Such a Recent Node.js Version?